Kerala Blasters: Sandesh Jhingan signs contract extension | Goal.com

 Kerala Blasters: Sandesh Jhingan signs contract extension

-Indian defender Sandesh Jhingan has signed a new contract with Kerala Blasters.
+Indian defender Sandesh Jhingan has signed a new contract with Kerala Blasters which will keep him at the club for at least three more seasons.

 Jhingan has been an integral part of the Kerala Blasters squad since the inception of the club back in 2014.
 He was named skipper of the side just before the start of the fourth season back in 2017.

+“I’m staying home,” Sandesh said.
+“This club, the fans and the state itself have given me a lot.
+It has helped me be who I am today, so I am delighted to have extended my time at the club."

+Kerala Blasters CEO, Viren D’Silva, said, “Sandesh is as hungry and determined as he was when he debuted for Kerala Blasters five years ago.
+The club shares his ethos to work hard and leave nothing to chance.
+In Sandesh’s own words, he says there is some unfinished business here at Kerala Blasters.
+Let’s win some trophies together for Kerala”.

-A true club legend for Kerala Blasters, the 25-year-old defender has appeared in 78 Indian Super League (ISL) matches for the club, most by any player in a Kerala jersey.
+A true servant of Kerala Blasters, the 25-year-old defender has appeared in 78 Indian Super League (ISL) matches for the club, most by any player in a Kerala jersey.
 He has scored four times in five seasons.

 The news of Jhingan extending his stay comes as great news for the club who had a forgettable 2018-19 season.
 They had finished at the ninth position on the league table with 15 points from 18 games, registering just two wins and going on a winless run of 14 matches.